JustLouispace/Quote-frontend/README.md

 ```

 ## Environment Variables
-Create a `.env.local` file in the root directory for your environment variables (such as API endpoints, secrets, etc.). **Do not commit this file to GitHub.**
+Create a `.env.local` file in the root directory for your environment variables (such as API endpoints, secrets, etc.).

 Example:
 ```